-Last year, Junior Achievement of Greater Washington impacted more students than the capacity of Nationals Park— nearly 65,000 students through more than 654,000 instructional hours.
+Last year, Junior Achievement of Greater Washington impacted more students than the capacity of Nationals Park—over 66,000 students through more than 654,000 instructional hours.
 But this year, Junior Achievement aims to do even more.
 This is why I am taking part in the Junior Achievement Bowl-a-Thon to raise money to bring JA’s dynamic programming to more students across Greater Washington.
 Like JA, I believe in the boundless potential of every young person… and I believe in the importance of transforming JA from a mission to a movement.

 I am trying to raise $XXX to do just that.
 Today, I am asking you to support me in my efforts by committing to a tax-deductible contribution to my Bowl-a-Thon team.

 You can also contact me directly to donate via check.